Three Pagodas Pass: History

 The pass has been the main land route into western Thailand since ancient times.
-It is one of the few passes in the Tenasserim Hills, and is believed be the point at which Buddhist teachings reached the country from India in the 3rd century.
+It is one of the few passes in the Tenasserim Hills.

+The pass is named after three pagodas erected in 1929 by Phra Sri Suwan Khiri, the ruler of Sangkhla Buri, with the assistance of local villagers, and has reputedly served as a route for Indian monks in the 3rd century to disseminate Buddhism in Thailand.

 During the Ayutthaya period in Thai history (14th–18th centuries), the pass was the main invasion route for the Burmese, but at times was also used against them by Siamese armies.
 The first Burmese invasion through the pass occurred in 1548 during the Burmese–Siamese War (1547–1549).

 During World War II, Japan built the infamous Death Railway (officially Taimen – Rensetsu Tetsudo) through the pass.
 There is a memorial to commemorate the thousands of British, Australian, Dutch and American prisoners of war, and Asian forced labourers who died during the construction of the railway.

 The region is home to several hill tribes, including Karens and Mons, who are unable or unwilling to obtain citizenship from either country.
-Separatist armies have repeatedly tried to take seize of the pass from Myanmar, with the Mons in effective control until 1990, when Burmese troops regained it.
+Separatist armies have repeatedly tried to seize the pass from Myanmar, with the Mons in effective control until 1990, when Burmese troops regained it.
 There is still occasional fighting in the area.